ut-ras/robomaster/README.md

 * Clone the repository `git clone --recurse-submodules https://github.com/ut-ras/robomaster`
 * Open the `robomaster` folder in VS Code
 * From the command palette (F1), run Dev Containers: Reopen in Container
 * Done!
-When opening the project in the future, be sure to start the Podman VM use the Dev Container
+When opening the project in the future, be sure to start the Podman VM and use the Dev Container

 ## Building
 To build the code, open the repository in its Dev Container and run